lostintangent/dotfiles/README.md

-# lostintangent's dotfiles
+# 💠 lostintangent's dotfiles

-this is cool
+This is where I'll be maintaining my shell scripts, and re-usable agent skills/commands/etc.